 Section 12: Clinical, Medical, and Human Sciences Faculty Salaries and Stipends

-NOSM University Medical and Human Sciences Faculty: Non-Physician (Effective July 1, 2022)
+NOSM University Medical, Human, and Clinical Sciences Faculty: Non-Physician (Effective July 1, 2023)

 Total Yearly Salary based on Daily Rate*: